fvdm/nodejs-authy/README.md

 Installation
 ------------

-For now this module is only available on Github.
+You can install this module from Github, but can be unstable:

 	git clone https://github.com/fvdm/nodejs-authy
+	npm install ./nodejs-authy

+Or from the NPM registry, which is always the latest stable release:

+	npm install authy-node

 Setup